At the time of our last full, published article, 20 of the 64 plumbing

 Makes and model numbers of all fixtures and appliances the plumber supplies

-What kind of pipe will be used
+Type of pipe to be used

 What permits the company will secure